Summer colds are no fun.

 The range of emotions as a parent can’t be underestimated – from being in agony watching your child suffer, to feeling guilty and second-guessing about the vaccine decision, to becoming detached during every coughing spasm, to acting more like a doctor or nurse than a mother or father, to fearing the spread of this disease to babies.

-I cannot tell you what it’s like to imagine your child as a walking death trap to a newborn child, and to attempt to walk backward through the two weeks when you didn’t know that it was whooping cough, trying to figure out who may have been infected.
+I cannot tell you what it’s like to imagine your child as a walking death trap to a newborn child, and to attempt to walk backward through the two weeks when you didn’t know that it was whooping cough, trying to figure out if we could have infected anyone else.

 I’ll pick up the story in the next post with the social aspects of your child having a contagious disease for which there exists a vaccine…